paulhamsh/BK2461-LC12S-JDY-40-Micropython/README.md

 Pan 7420 datasheet  https://bbs.panchip.com/forum.php?mod=attachment&aid=MTkwNnxkYzA2YTQxZnwxNzI5Nzg0NTc3fDB8Nzk3Mw%3D%3D
 ```

 The LC12S seems to have a historic blue version but can only seem to be purchased as the red v2 version (in 2024).
+This uses a BK2461.
 JDY-40 has two versions, which are not compatible over wireless.
-The UART interface and AT commands seem similar.
-One uses the BK2461 chip and the other a Panchip 7420.
+The UART interface and AT commands seem similar. v1 uses the BK2461 chip and v2 uses a Panchip 7420.

 ## LC12S configuration